-- Community coalitions which provide activities and program. designed to cob the phenomenon of early marrings about the established.
-Communities should engage heads of education, headh and endowment officials, guidance offices, tolog principals, local cubrity officials, legal professionade and any other influential coalitions.
-Program activities that are women-centred and locas on empowerment elements should be prioritized in these communities. - Community leaders should advocate for the regulation of child marriage with the local authorities.
+- Community coalitions which provide activities and programs designed to curb the phenomenon of early marriage should be established.
+Communities should engage heads of education, health and endowment officials, guidance offices, school principals, local authority officials, legal professionals and any other influential figures who have the potential to organize, rally support for and contribute to the coalitions.
+Program activities that are women-centred and focus on empowerment elements should be prioritized in these communities. - Community leaders should advocate for the regulation of child marriage with the local authorities.
 Regulations which should be put in place include compulsory marriage registration and a requirement to provide legal proof of a bride's age by an identification card or birth certificate before the marriage registration can be finalized. - Communities should approach Imams and other religious leaders and ask them to allocate time during their services to talk about child marriage and its destructive consequences on girls, their families, the nation, and the world. - Child marriage should be continually monitored and interventions performed as necessary.
-Communities should cooperate with authorities who have legal arrest power, medical services (reproductive health centre), agencies and specialist involved in child protection such as the Ministry of Gender, Labour and Social Development, civil society organizations, and human rights activits. - Regarding household poverty, economic/financial topport to improve family livelihoods and enhance the ability to keep children in school is critical.
-This could include enrolling the specific volherable households in the social protection.
-Programme, supporting income-generating activities, and provision of grants to grin's divocation - to cover school fees, scholastic moterials, and sanitary ware. - Provide both in and out of school girls and boys with sexual and reproductive health information to enable them to manage their growing bodies. - On sexual and gender-based violence, counselling and sensitization should be offered to families to address the causes of violence in families.
-Parenting sessions should be conducted to enhance parents' skills to handle children's growth and development issues, including skills to communicate more with their children (boys and girk). - There is a need to engage with parents concerning their responsibilities to children (care, support, and guidance) especially encouraging parents to support their children's education through providing basic necessities and following up on their education and academic progress. - The community should undertake massive education about laws and policies on children's rights to dispel some of the misinterpretations around these laws.
+Communities should cooperate with authorities who have legal arrest power, medical services (reproductive health centres), agencies and specialists involved in child protection such as the Ministry of Gender, Labour and Social Development, civil society organizations, and human rights activists. - Regarding household poverty, economic/financial support to improve family livelihoods and enhance the ability to keep children in school is critical.
+This could include enrolling the specific vulnerable households in the social protection Programme, supporting income-generating activities, and provision of grants to girls' education - to cover school fees, scholastic materials, and sanitary ware. - Provide both in and out of school girls and boys with sexual and reproductive health information to enable them to manage their growing bodies. - On sexual and gender-based violence, counselling and sensitization should be offered to families to address the causes of violence in families.
+Parenting sessions should be conducted to enhance parents' skills to handle children's growth and development issues, including skills to communicate more with their children (boys and girls). - There is a need to engage with parents concerning their responsibilities to children (care, support, and guidance) especially encouraging parents to support their children's education through providing basic necessities and following up on their education and academic progress. - The community should undertake massive education about laws and policies on children's rights to dispel some of the misinterpretations around these laws.
 Children should be sensitized about their responsibilities and obligations. - There should be specific interventions targeting men and boys enlisting their support as partners in ending the practice of child marriage.
 These may include supporting and encouraging the establishment of boys' and men's clubs and male champions.